 To prevent any influence of other committee members, in a committee setting, ensure all reviewers have written feedback, scored, or ranked applicants without seeing their colleagues’ ratings.
 Allow reviewers to see each others’ scores after evaluations are submitted to get an authentic assessment from each committee member.

-3. Create rubrics and calculate numeric averages
+3. Create rubrics to calculate numeric averages

 To truly reduce the impact of groupthink, you can create a scorecard for admissions files and average reviewer feedback.
 If a scorecard is evaluated out of 10, and you have 5 committee members, you can see an average evaluation based on each opinion without having colleagues defend or debate their recommendation.